ice-blaze/demo-scene/README.md

-# DSWong
-Demo Scene Inspired from Jamie Wong blog post: http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/
+# Demo Scene
 CSG demo scene with webgl.
 You can see here the power of the fragment shader.
+All porjects are inspired from blog posts related to signed distance function and/or constructive solid geometry.

-Try the demo here: https://ice-blaze.github.io/DSWong/
+Try the demo here: https://ice-blaze.github.io/demo-scene/